dougeby/IntuneDocs/intune/in-development.md

 You'll be able to provide Office Deployment Tool (ODT) XML when creating an instance of Office Pro Plus in the Intune admin console.
 This will allow greater customizability if the existing Intune UI options do not meet your needs.

 ###  Block users from scanning for Windows updates    <!-- 3316758    -->
-We're adding a new Windows update ring setting you can use to block users from scanning for Windows updates.
+We're adding a new Windows update ring setting that you can use to block users from scanning for Windows updates.
 This setting won't be available from within the portal, but can be configured by using the Intune Graph API.

 ### Windows Update notifications  <!-- 3316782 -->
 We're adding support to the Windows Update ring configurations so you'll be able to configure the Windows Update notifications your users see.
 This setting won't be available from within the portal, but can be configured by using the Intune Graph API.